tststslol/SchoologyHacks/README.md

 # SchoologyHacks

 Schoology is a bad version of Social Media sites like Instagram and Facebook.
-However, it has **LOTS** of security issues.
+However, it has a exploit when you post things.

 When you post something, it seems like you can only post images and links.
-This is because you cannot manually put in other elements like iframe and script and whatnot.
-Instead, you must use the console.
+This is because it doesn't let you put in other elements like iframes and scripts and whatnot (for obvious reasons).
+Instead, I found a way to post HTML elements using the console, including iframes which are the most useful to me personally.

 ## How to: